Hilton and Esta Kramer papers

 Scope and Content

-Chiefly professional papers (bulk 1960-2002) documenting Kramer's career as art critic for a number of newspapers and periodicals, including the New York Times (1965-1982), as author of several monographs on art history and as contributor to numerous other publications.
+The Hilton and Esta Kramer papers document the careers and personal lives of the Hilton and Esta.
+The papers (bulk 1960-2002) documenting Hilton Kramer's career as art critic for a number of newspapers and periodicals, including the New York Times (1965-1982), as author of several monographs on art history and as contributor to numerous other publications.
 Included are correspondence, subject files, newspaper and other clippings, published works, art exhibition files, and typescript drafts.
 Both subject files and "writings" files often include background information, such as articles written by others, museum and gallery catalogs, photoprints, and manuscript notes.
 Notable correspondents include Ansel Adams (August 14, 1977); Robert Altman (January 18, 1977); Josephine Herbst (for whose estate Kramer served as executor); Gregory Masurovsky; and Robert Motherwell (June 11, 1969; October 3, 1976; July 5, 1977; October 14, 1982; December 22, 1982; May 8, 1985).
 Frequent correspondents include Stanley Burnshaw, Daniel Curley, Joseph (Mike) Epstein, Elinor Langer, James Lord, Aleksis Rannit, Howard Rogovin, Roger W. Straus, Jr., Jerry L. Thompson, and Eliot Wagner.
-Absent from the collection are files documenting Kramer's involvement with the New Criterion.
+Files documenting Hilton Kramer's involvement with the New Criterion are not present.

 Dates